 Used by permission.
 All rights reserved.

-For more information about Grigory Kanovich and his book, see the publisher's site
+For more information about Grigory Kanovich and his book, see the publisher's site.

 For more information about the EBRD award, see their site here.
 You can also read and listen to the author and translator in interviews by Vanora Bennett here.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.